openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 > **Nelson Marques**, Fedora and openSUSE contributor, thinks
         Ubuntu indicators are the bee's knees.
 Actually, since Ubuntu is the dominant distribution in his corner of the world he thinks using some of its more familiar elements might help users migrate to openSUSE.
-He said, "We donâ€™t want to make of openSUSE a â€˜cloneâ€™ of Ubuntu, instead we want to make the openSUSE experience more close to what people already use." (...)
+He said, "We don’t want to make of openSUSE a ‘clone’ of Ubuntu, instead we want to make the openSUSE experience more close to what people already use." (...)
 Other Sources: [ostatic](http://ostatic.com/blog/unity-coming-to-opensuse-too)
 >
 > </blockquote>